 Water damage can be very expensive to repair so this tip can save you a great deal of money.

 If our winter is anything like last year then freezing will be a big problem.
 If your home has any exposed outdoor plumbing, wrapping the pipes in insulation will go a long way in preventing any freezing from occurring.
 Make sure you know where the main water switch is in case of an emergency.

 Have your furnace inspected and cleaned on an annual basis as is.
-Doing so makes sure your furnace is in tip top shape for many winters to come.
+Doing so makes sure your furnace is in tip-top shape for many winters to come.

 Put your furnace through its paces before the cold comes by turning it on.
 There will be a strange, short-lasting smell.
 Simply aerate the area to remove the smell.
-If the odour persists, turn it off and call a furnace professional to come and look at it.
+If the odor persists, turn it off and call a furnace professional to come and look at it.

 Inspect your home’s interior and exterior for any cracks or leaks.
 Seal them with the appropriate method.

 Consider covering your windows with plastic insulation.
 Insulator kits are found at home department stores such as RONA and the Home Depot and are a very affordable means to keep the heat from escaping through your windows.

 Winterize your air conditioning and water lines by draining hoses and pipes and turning off any outdoor water spouts.
 If you have a window air conditioning unit, remove it and store for winter to avoid letting in any cold drafts